AMReX-Fusion/Furnace/CITATION.md

-             {Beckner}, V.~E. and {Bell}, J.~B. and {Friesen}, B. and {Jacobs}, A.~M. and {Katz}, M.~P. and {Malone}, C.~M. and {Nonaka}, A.~J. and {Willcox}, D.~E. and {Zhang}, W.}, title = "{Meeting the Challenges of Modeling Astrophysical Thermonuclear Explosions: Furnace, Maestro, and the AMReX Astrophysics Suite}", keywords = {Astrophysics - Instrumentation and Methods for Astrophysics}, booktitle = {Journal of Physics Conference Series}, year = 2018,
+             {Beckner}, V.~E. and {Bell}, J.~B. and {Friesen}, B. and {Jacobs}, A.~M. and {Katz}, M.~P. and {Malone}, C.~M. and {Nonaka}, A.~J. and {Willcox}, D.~E. and {Zhang}, W.}, title = "{Meeting the Challenges of Modeling Astrophysical Thermonuclear Explosions: Logi, Maestro, and the AMReX Astrophysics Suite}", keywords = {Astrophysics - Instrumentation and Methods for Astrophysics}, booktitle = {Journal of Physics Conference Series}, year = 2018,